chartpath/reyearn/data/import/email/README.md

 * `data/import/email/email`

-**Not implemented:** Re-use the same directories for multiple labels using symlinks:
+Re-use directories for multiple annotations of the same training data with different labels by using symlinks:

 ```
 $ cd email